-A significant portion of our NEOs' compensation consists of equity awards.
-As can be seen in the above table, as our stock price and total stockholder return declined, the value of these equity awards, and the compensation actually paid to our NEOs, also declined.
-While we are required to disclose our net income (loss) for each covered fiscal year, this is not a metric used in our compensation programs at this time.
+A significant portion of our named executive officers' compensation consists of equity awards.
+As can be seen in the above table, as our stock price and total shareholder return declined, the value of those equity awards, and the compensation actually paid to our NEOs, also declined.
+While we are required to disclosure our net income (loss) for each covered fiscal year, this is not a metric used in our compensation programs at this time.